Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Full Level Mark

-The full level mark on a dipstick indicates the optimum oil level for your engine.
+The full level mark on a dipstick indicates the optimum for your engine.
 When checking the oil level, you want it to be at or very close to this mark.
 If the oil level is below the full mark, you may need to add more oil to prevent engine damage.
 It’s important not to overfill the engine with oil, as this can also cause issues.

 Add Oil Mark